 “Even with such a debilitating curse, I get the feeling that many of us are to die today.”

 Otto walked along with wide eyes, he looked back to his troupe, but thankfully they were too far away to hear what had been said.

-“Killing under guise of a god is not a part of how the world should be.
-We will rectify this, and continue our mission.”
+“Killing under the guise of a god is not a part of how the world should be.
+We will rectify this and continue our mission.”